Skip to content

 Is Albania safe for solo female travellers?

 For the most part, yes - Albania is considered a reasonably safe place for women travelling alone, and many solo female travellers describe it as friendlier and less hassly than parts of Western Europe.
-Catcalling and unwanted attention can happen, more so in smaller towns and rural areas than in cosmopolitan Tirana, but reports of serious incidents against tourists are uncommon.
+The honest caveat is that most of what women report is verbal, not physical: catcalling, over-attentive “helpers” and the odd stare, more common in small inland towns than in cosmopolitan Tirana or the tourist-used coast.
+Reports of serious incidents against visitors are uncommon.

 Driving and road safety

 This is where most of the genuine risk lives.
 Road safety is the area where Albania scores worst, and traffic accidents - not crime - are the most realistic danger to a visitor.
 Driving standards are assertive, overtaking on blind bends happens, and rural roads can be narrow, unlit, and shared with livestock.
-The official advisories specifically flag road conditions and driving behaviour as a hazard.
+The official advisories specifically flag this: the UK FCDO warns that deaths from road accidents in Albania are among the highest in Europe, and Australia’s Smartraveller singles out the mountain roads of the north and southeast as especially dangerous.

-If you plan to drive - and a car is the best way to see the country - keep these in mind:
+If you plan to drive - and a car is the best way to see the country - read our guide to renting a car in Albania and our full guide to driving in Albania first, then keep these in mind:

 PointWhat to expect